 Oikos University was established in San Francisco, more specifically, in Oakland, in January of 2004 by Rev. Jongin Kim to serve the growing immigrant church and community in Northern California.
 Under the exceptional leadership of the board of directors, who were supported by a faculty of outstanding scholars and professionals, seek to educate immigrants primarily in theology, music, business and Asian Medicine.
 Oikos University is currently seeking to offer its undergraduate and graduate programs.
 Oikos University continues to offer programs leading to degree program.
-And Oikos University is currently approved by It is currently approved by the State of
+And Oikos University is currently approved by the State of California through the Bureau for